PotLock/twitter-bot/README.md

 Copy .env.example to .env.local and fill in the values.

-Edit `src/config.ts` to change tweet frequecies and minimum donation amount.
+Edit `src/config.ts` to change tweet frequecies, minimum donation amount, start blockheight

 # How to run